Slord6/Spice/README.md

  - INFO = 3 (Most verbose)

  ## Declaration
  In the above program, `;` is declared as the program delimiter (note newline characters are still accepted with a non-newline separator).
 Following the delimiter declaration is the declaration of all variables used in the program.
-In a module the order of varable declaration is important, as values passed to a module are loaded into each variable in declaration order.
+In a module the order of varable declaration is important, as values passed to a module may be loaded into each variable in declaration order (see `LOD`).

  Instructions may only be used after declaration is complete, denoted by the '`@`' character.